syncfusion-content/blazor-docs/blazor/numeric-textbox/how-to/customize-the-ui-appearance-of-the-control.md

+---
+layout: post
+title: How to Customize The Ui Appearance Of The Control in Blazor Numeric TextBox Component | Syncfusion
+description: Checkout and learn about Customize The Ui Appearance Of The Control in Blazor Numeric TextBox component of Syncfusion, and more details.
+platform: Blazor
+control: Numeric TextBox
+documentation: ug
+---

 # Customize the UI appearance of the component

 You can change the appearance of the NumericTextBox by adding custom [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfNumericTextBox-1.html#Syncfusion_Blazor_Inputs_SfNumericTextBox_1_CssClass) to the component and enabling styles.
 Refer to the following example to change the appearance of the NumericTextBox.